rsvihladremio/dremio-stress/README.md

 ### Cutting a new release

-This assumes the [github client is installed and configured](https://cli.github.com) and assuming release
+This assumes the [github client is installed and configured](https://cli.github.com) and assuming release version 0.4.0-beta2.
+Update the version to your desired version.

 * run in a terminal `export VERSION=0.4.0-beta2`
 * run `./mvnw versions:set versions:commit -DnewVersion="$VERSION"`
 * run `git tag v$VERSION`